Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Application to the cancer screening

-Age (years), sex (female, 1), diabetes (yes, 1), family history of colorectal cancer (yes, 1), and colorectal polyps (yes, 1) are five important confounders and may have interactions with the screening \cite[]{leeDoublyRobustNonparametric2021,kianianCausalProportionalHazards2021}.
-In contrast to \cite{leeDoublyRobustNonparametric2021} and \cite{kianianCausalProportionalHazards2021}, we have omitted the variable pertaining to family history of any cancer since the findings in \cite{kianianCausalProportionalHazards2021} revealed that it does not act as a significant confounding factor.
-Additionally, the family history of colorectal cancer serves as an indicator of the family history of any cancer, potentially creating confusion in our interpretation of the parameter estimates.
+Age (in years), sex (female denoted as 1), diabetes status (yes denoted as 1), family history of colorectal cancer (yes denoted as 1), and colorectal polyps (yes denoted as 1) are five significant confounders that can be used to predict the compliance type \cite[]{kianianCausalProportionalHazards2021,leeDoublyRobustNonparametric2021}.
+In contrast to \cite{leeDoublyRobustNonparametric2021} and \cite{kianianCausalProportionalHazards2021}, we have omitted the variable about the family history of any cancer because the findings in \cite{kianianCausalProportionalHazards2021} revealed that it does not act as a significant confounding factor.
+Additionally, the family history of colorectal cancer serves as an indicator of the family history of any cancer, potentially causing confusion in interpreting the parameters.
 Denote the family history of colorectal cancer as colo\_fh and colorectal polyps as polyps\_f.
 Summary statistics of these confounders are reported in Table \ref{tab:realtab}.
-We employ t-tests for continuous variables and chi-squared tests for categorical variables to evaluate the balance of confounding factors between the groups designated by either the screening assignment (i.e., \(Z=1\), \(Z=0\)) or the actual screening status (i.e., \(A=1\), \(A=0\)).
-The \(p\)-values presented in Table \ref{tab:realtab} indicate that the comparison of observed covariates with different values of \(Z\) exhibit weaker evidence of systematic differences than the comparison of those with different values of \(A\).
-Nevertheless, we still observe some discrepancy between the two arms in diabetes, so we further adjust the distribution of \(Z\) by positing a logistic model for \(f(Z|\boldsymbol{L})\).
+We employ t-tests for continuous variables and chi-squared tests for categorical variables to evaluate the balance of confounders between the groups designated by either the screening assignment (i.e., \(Z=1\), \(Z=0\)) or the actual screening status (i.e., \(A=1\), \(A=0\)).
+The \(p\)-values presented in Table \ref{tab:realtab} indicate that the comparison of the observed covariates with different values of \(Z\) exhibit weaker evidence of systematic differences than the comparison of those with different values of \(A\).
+Nevertheless, we still observe some discrepancies between the two arms in diabetes.
+Thus, we further adjust the distribution of \(Z\) by positing a logistic model to estimate \(f(Z|\boldsymbol{L})\).
 Other nuisance models are posited as Section \ref{4.1}.
 The continuous variable, age, is min-max normalized to have minimum value \(0\) and maximum value \(1\).
-Our objective is to identify the optimal treatment regimes from the linear regimes, with a view to maximizing the survival probability at the 1000th, 3000th, and 5000th days.
+Our goal is to estimate the optimal treatment regimes from the linear regimes, with a view to maximizing the survival probability at the 1000th, 3000th, and 5000th days.